Kitchen Stewardship | Caring for All Our Gifts

 We’re not getting married, just on the hunt for the pan to kick out the Teflon once and for all.

-We eat a lot of eggs here at the Kimball house, particularly since we’ve gone grain-free or gluten-free.
+We eat a lot of eggs here at the Kimball house, particularly since we’ve gone grain-free and gluten-free on elimination diets.
 I’d say 2-5 breakfasts a week are scrambled eggs, so if my cast iron pan takes 5-10 minutes to clean up after a scrambled egg meal…can I still do math?
 Go, Mommy brain, go!

 That’s potentially almost an hour a week just scrubbing eggs out of a pan.